 If they are under seven, I line them up and have them hit the ball in turns.
-That way, I am in control, and less chance of someone getting hurt by the racquet or ball hitting them.
+That way, I am in control and have less chance of someone getting hurt by the racquet or ball hitting them.

 The video from Ben Croft shows the forearm racquetball swing.